zendframework/zend-expressive/docs/book/v3/getting-started/quick-start.md

 ### Tooling integration

-The skeleton ships with [zend-expressive-tooling](https://github.com/zendframework/zend-expressive-tooling) by default, and integrates with it by exposing it via compser:
+The skeleton ships with [zend-expressive-tooling](https://github.com/zendframework/zend-expressive-tooling) by default, and integrates with it by exposing it via composer:

 ```bash
 $ composer expressive